Cyyzpoi/SelM/README.md

 This repo is based on [AVSBench](https://github.com/OpenNLPLab/AVSBench),[RIS-DMMI](https://github.com/toggle1995/RIS-DMMI),[CGFormer](https://github.com/SooLab/CGFormer),many thanks to these wonderful works.

 ## Citation
-If you are interested in our work, you can cite our work by below bibtex
+If you are interested in our work, you can cite our work by below bibtex, thank you !
 ```
 @inproceedings{li2024selm,
   title={SelM: Selective Mechanism based Audio-Visual Segmentation},